As ravers we take away so much from a music festival; new friends, lasting memories and a lot of pictures to prove both.

 However there is one thing we often take home that we would rather not – the “music festival flu.”

-The festival flu is the sickness that often follows the week or two after being at a festival.
+The festival flu is the sickness that often follows the week or two after being at a festival, leaving you feeling awful and needing urgent care.
 It’s typically derived from lack of sleep, nutrition, and pushing your body to its physical limit.
 But like most sicknesses, it can be prevented.